NodleCode/rollup/README.md

 # Development setup
 > We recommend you run within the provided [devcontainer](https://code.visualstudio.com/remote/advancedcontainers/overview) to ensure you have all the necessary tooling with the correct versions and can skip the below steps.

+## Local network
+Most packages in this repo depend on various services which can easily be deployed locally by running `docker compose -f docker-compose-dev.yml up`.

 ## Dependencies
-A number of dependencies are necessary to support this project, you may install them yourself by running `./.devcontainer/install-tools.sh`.
+If developing on this repo, you will need a number of dependencies, you may install them yourself by running `./.devcontainer/install-tools.sh`.
+This is not necessary if you simply want to use docker compose to start a local testnet.

-## Local network
-Most packages in this repo depend on various services which can easily be deployed locally by running `docker compose -f docker-compose-dev up`.